qubic/docs.qubic.org/docs/learn/dutch-auction.md

 We exceed the number of available shares (10).
 The lowest offer still getting shares is 7 QUs

 As a result, the final distribution is as followed:
-- Alice gets 5 shares and pays 35 QU
+- Alice gets 5 shares and pays 35 $QUBIC
-- Charlie gets 3 shares and pays 21 QU total
+- Charlie gets 3 shares and pays 21 $QUBIC total
-- Bob gets 2 shares and pays 14 QU total
+- Bob gets 2 shares and pays 14 $QUBIC total